 It is perhaps no coincidence that in recent years many women artists have sought to understand the work of their predecessors through a variety of forms of comprehension.
 Whether it be Silke Otto-Knapp exploring the legacies of Marianne North and Yvonne Rainer, Nairy Baghramian collaborating with Janette Laverrière, or Megan Frances Sullivan exploring the work of Jo Baer, Dorothea Rockburne, Lee Lozano, and Anne Truitt.
 The incomplete histories we have been handed are being re-examined from new perspectives.
 As artists we have the freedom to reconsider the constraints that measure the worth of artists’ legacies and as such we make the previously invisible visible again.

-Sally Woodcock, PhD candidate in the Faculty of History, University of Cambridge
+Sally Woodcock, PhD Candidate, University of Cambridge

 Balancing the account: women customers of an artists’ colourman, 1820–1939DOI

 Between 1820 and 1935 not a single woman was elected to the Royal Academy as a full Academician.
 During an almost identical period, 1820 to 1939, a quarter of the account holders of the London artists’ colourman Charles Roberson were female, ranging from aristocratic amateurs to women artists of professional standing (fig. 27).
 The firm’s archive provides evidence of the occupational diversity of women working professionally in this period, with the expected painters, sculptors, miniaturists, and illustrators being joined by early photographers, carvers and gilders, theatrical designers, colourmakers, writers, teachers, restorers, interior decorators, and printsellers.
 Clearly not all female art workers were painting fruit, flowers, their children, and each other.